-The Board of Directors, taking into consideration the above factors relating to the adequacy of the Group's capital position and its anticipated continued access to Eurosystem funding over the foreseeable future, as well as the improving macroeconomic conditions in Greece, has been satisfied that the financial statements of the Group can be prepared on a going concern basis.
+The Board of Directors, taking into consideration the above factors relating to the adequacy of the Group's capital position and its anticipated continued access to Eurosystem funding over the foreseeable future, as well as the completion of the second review of Greece's current economic adjustment program that reduced the level of uncertainty associated with the domestic macroeconomic environment, has been satisfied that the financial statements of the Group can be prepared on a going concern basis.

-The accounting policies and methods of computation in these condensed consolidated interim financial statements are consistent with those in the published consolidated annual financial statements for the year ended 31 December 2016, except as described below.

-Amendments to standards adopted by the Group

-The following amendments to standards, as issued by the International Accounting Standards Board (IASB) and endorsed by the European Union (EU), apply from 1 January 2017:
+The accounting policies and methods of computation in these condensed consolidated interim financial statements are consistent with those in the published consolidated annual financial statements for the year ended 31 December 2016.
+There are no new standards, amendments to standards and interpretations issued by the International Accounting Standard Board (IASB) and endorsed by the European Union (EU) applicable to the Group from 1 January 2017.